Gisela Kaplan: Academic career

 Kaplan graduated from Monash University with a Doctor of Philosophy.

 She published her first book with Clive Kessler, Hannah Arendt: Thinking, Judging, Freedom in 1989, followed by Contemporary Western European Feminism in 1990.
 In 2005, she submitted a second thesis, titled Vocal behaviour of Australian magpies (Gymnorhina tibicen).

 In 2011, Kaplan was awarded an honorary Doctorate of Science by the University of New England.
 In 2015, she was conferred honorary fellow of the American Ornithological Society.
 The following year, she was awarded the status of emeritus professor by the University of New England.
 She also received the Whitley Award in Behavioural Zoology for her book Bird Minds in 2017.

 She has given interviews for ABC Radio.

 In March 2021 Kaplan was elected Fellow of the Royal Society of New South Wales.
 She was appointed an Honorary Member of the Order of Australia in the 2024 Australia Day Honours for her "significant service to science education through research into animal behaviour".

 Personal life

 In the 1990s, she began hand-raising and rehabilitating native birds, which she continues to do in her spare time.

 Publications

-Kaplan has published over 250 research articles and 23 books in total; since 2000 predominantly focussing on animal vocal behaviour, communication and cognition specifically in birds and primates.
+Kaplan has published over 250 research articles and 23 books in total.
+Since 2000, she has focused on animal vocal behaviour, communication and cognition specifically in birds and primates.